Algebraic Density Functionals

-A side issue arises here, and will also arise in all future models using this polynomial method, because a final minimization of $\eta$ must be performed within a convex domain of densities: what conditions the coefficients $a_i$ (and their resulting $a_0$) must satisfy to maintain $\rho(r)$ positive?
-This question was recently \cite{GiPe} solved by means of the Sturm criterion, for positive functions having positive Fourier transforms.
+An issue which will arise in all future models using this polynomial method is that the final minimization of $\eta$ must be performed within a convex domain of densities: what conditions must the coefficients $a_i,$ or those other selected parameters (moments, local values, etc), satisfy to maintain $\rho$ positive?
+This question was recently \cite{GiPe} solved by means of the Sturm criterion, for a general class of positive functions having positive Fourier transforms.
 The criterion gives the number of real roots of a polynomial, and can be used to ensure that a polynomial has no real roots.
-In the present model, the minimum energy among all densities corresponds to that determinant made of $\varphi_0$ and $\varphi_1$, with density, $\rho(r)=(1+2 r^2) e^{-r^2}/\sqrt{\pi}$.
-If we set, therefore, $a_2=2$ and $a_4=a_6=0$ in Eq.~(\ref{DF}), it is easy to verify that the root, $\eta=1,$ is found, as expected from Eq.~(\ref{nrg}) with $u=x=1$ and $v=w=y=z=0$.
+As seen in the toy model, the detailed structure of the calculation can be a guide to define the physically acceptable domain of parameters, see the bounds found for $a_6$ and $a_0.$ For more subtle questions about the topology of acceptable functional spaces of densities and trial functions, we refer to \cite{UllKohtopo}, but will conjecture, without proof, that here with traditional functions (harmonic, Coulomb) and their configuration mixings, the positivity of $\rho$ should be sufficient.